geofileops/geobenchmark/README.md

 memory.
 When using geofileops on really large .gpkg files (> 10 GB), obviously the speed improvements become (even) more important.

+The benchmarks ran on a Windows workstation and the libraries were constrained to use a maximum of 12 logical cores.

 The following chart shows the main results of the benchmark.
-They ran on a Windows workstation with (a maximum of) 12 cores to be used.

 ![Geo benchmark](results/GeoBenchmark.png)